 Let’s give you a quick overview of bike wheel sizes:

 - 26” was the wheel size standard for decades.
+I remember the time when every mountain bike buying guide covered only 26″ wheels!
 When mountain bikes first rolled out, almost all of them featured 26” wheels.
 These wheels are getting quickly replaced by the other bigger sizes.
 Consider 26” wheels if you are on the shorter size or buying a bike for dirt jumping.